 13 – Bonus stops that we will explore later in Michigan Bucket List Destinations Part 2

-Leg’s Inn in Cross Village is a wonderful Polish cuisine restaurant.
-Stroll through the gardens while you wait for a table, enjoy the view of Lake Michigan, and learn the history of Leg’s Inn.
+Legs Inn in Cross Village is a wonderful Polish cuisine seasonal restaurant.
+In fact, it’s been voted the “2nd most iconic” restaurant in the entire state of Michigan!
+Stroll through the gardens while you wait for a table, enjoy the view of Lake Michigan and learn the history of Legs Inn.

 Soo Locks in Sault St. Marie boasts some of the best boat watching on the Great Lakes.
-The Visitor Center provides information about the locks, shipping on the Great Lakes, and the U.S. Army Corps of Engineers.
+Situated on the Upper Peninsula and the Canadian border, The Visitor Center provides information about the locks, shipping on the Great Lakes and the U.S. Army Corps of Engineers.

 Final Thoughts On The Best Michigan Bucket List Destinations

-Because when it comes to planning your Michigan itinerary, keep in mind that the state experiences all four seasons, and each season offers its own unique activities and attractions.
+When it comes to planning your Michigan itinerary, keep in mind the state experiences all four seasons, and each season offers its own unique activities and attractions.

-As I was writing this post, I decided that more posts will have to be written to add more things to do, where to stay, where to eat, and where to camp.
+As we wrote this post, we decided that more posts need to be written to add more things to do, where to stay and eat, and where to camp.

 Join us later as we continue our journey through the Awesome Mitten State!